Blogs

 wave

-Over 40,000 energy professionals from more than 90 countries, including over 500 key buyers, are attending.
-1,600 exhibitors showcased their innovations across sixteen halls, demonstrating solutions spanning the entire energy value chain – from power generation and storage to smart grid technologies and clean mobility.
-The event's opening was led by His Excellency Saeed Mohammed Al-Tayer, Vice Chairman of the Dubai Supreme Council of Energy.
+Seriously, over 40,000 energy professionals from more than 90 countries showed up!
+That's a lot of people passionate about energy.
+And there were over 500 key buyers – that's a strong indication of serious investment interest.
+Imagine 1,600 exhibitors spread across sixteen halls, all showcasing their latest energy innovations.
+Everything from power generation and storage to smart grids and clean mobility solutions – it was all there.
+The opening ceremony, led by His Excellency Saeed Mohammed Al-Tayer, Vice Chairman of the Dubai Supreme Council of Energy, set a seriously high energy level (pun intended!).

-The Battery Show Middle East: A Game Changer
+The Battery Show Middle East: A Game Changer, For Real

-In addition to The Battery Show, MEE 2025 features five other conferences, including the Middle East Energy Leadership Summit, bringing together over 150 industry leaders and experts to discuss the future of energy.
-Companies like Riyadh Cables Group are highlighting the vital role of advanced infrastructure in supporting these energy advancements.
-Ducab Group's launch of its innovative High Voltage Fiber Optic cable, the first of its kind in the GCC, exemplifies the technological strides being made.
+And it wasn't just about batteries!
+MEE 2025 also featured five other conferences, including the Middle East Energy Leadership Summit.
+Over 150 industry leaders and experts gathered to discuss the future of energy – it felt like a who's who of the energy world.
+Companies like Riyadh Cables Group highlighted the crucial role of advanced infrastructure in this energy transition.
+And Ducab Group's launch of its innovative High Voltage Fiber Optic cable (the first of its kind in the GCC!) was a real showstopper.
+It really showed how much innovation is happening in the region.

 FAQ